angeligazola/BMIN503_Final_Project/README.md

 Their expertise has been instrumental in shaping the direction and execution of this project.

-### Next Steps

-- Refine project draft, incorporating feedback from peers and advisors
-- Reach a final version of the project.
-- **Final Submission:** The completed project will be uploaded to this repository by **12/13/24** (due date).

 ### Instructions for Viewing and Running the Project

-To view the latest draft of the project or to run the files locally, follow these instructions:
+To view the latest draft of the project or to open and run the files locally, follow these instructions:

 - #### View the Rendered HTML:
 Open the `final_project_ANGELIGAZOLA.html` file in your web browser to view the latest draft with full formatting and visualizations.

-- #### Run Quarto Files Locally:
+- #### Open and Run Quarto Files Locally:
 1. Install **R and RStudio** on your system.
 Follow the installation instructions on the [RStudio website](https://rstudio-education.github.io/hopr/starting.html).
 2. Clone this repository to your local computer using Git.
 3. Use **RStudio** to open the .qmd file and explore the project.
+4. To be able to run the document, please download the dataset [MSK Colorectal Cancer dataset (MSK, JNCI 2021)](https://frontend.cbioportal.org/study/summary?id=crc_eo_2020) from cBioPortal, and keep it in your desktop area.
-To be able to see the references when rendering, please download the .bib reference file as well.
+5. To be able to see the references when rendering, please download the .bib reference file as well.